PrestomediaLLC/fanstack/README.md

 ```

 Drop it into your middleware array in `fanstack.ts` and it runs automatically before your actions!

+> [!NOTE]
+> The middleware can add anything to the ActionContext.
+The ActionContext is then passed to the action function.

 ### 🗄️ Connect to MySql (Google Cloud Sql)